September 11, 2020 3 min read

 Myrcene is a valuable antioxidant.
 One study in mice found myrcene could help protect the brain from oxidative damage after a stroke.

-Find myrcene in Jampha’s formulations, Sleep and Calm.
+Find myrcene in Jampha’s SETIs, Sleep and Calm, with or without CBD..

 Also found in CBD, limonene gives citrus fruits like lemons and oranges their bright and fragrant smell.
 Their sparkly scent comes with health benefits.
 Studies show limonene to have anti-inflammatory, antioxidant, anticancer, antidiabetic, antiviral, and gastro-protective effects.